FrankensteinVariorum/collateX-Testing/collationProblems.md

 		</rdgGrp>
 	</app>
 ```
-- [ ]  SGA Manuscript paragraphs only make one token at starting point, so they don't align with paragraph endings / beginnings.
+- [x]  SGA Manuscript paragraphs only make one token at starting point, so they don't align with paragraph endings / beginnings.
+*Solved by pre-processing to add end-p tags to match across all the editions.*

 ```xml
 <app>